The Energy Savings for Business Program is open to a wide range of businesses. Examples include but are not limited to:

 • Waste management

-Governments, publicly funded institutions, and private residences are ineligible.
+• Governments, Public Agencies, businesses wholly owned by public authorities, Boards and Commissions, including publicly funded post-secondary institutions, public schools, hospitals, and private residences are ineligible.
 To view the full details on Participant and facility eligibility, please refer to the Participant Terms and Conditions.

 New builds are not eligible for the Energy Savings for Business Program, with the exception of solar PV, CHP, and geothermal at this time.
 All other facilities must have a non-residential electricity account in operation for one year or more.